liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/02-publishing-files/09-sharing-files.markdown

 not practical for an administrator to create and manage a Role for only two users.

-@product@'s sharing feature solves these problems by letting users share files directly with each other, without involving an administrator.
+@sharepoint@'s sharing feature solves these problems by letting users share files directly with each other, without involving an administrator.
 This saves time and effort for everyone.
 After all, sharing is caring.